 Getting married or starting an intimate relationship does not guarantee that addictions will disappear.
 The arrival of children in the relationship can drive any ‘wedge in the relationship’ even further.
 Mothers can get very busy and engrossed with their children leaving the husband feeling neglected and less important.
 Such issues need to be dealt with in the relationship and should not be an excuse for infidelity.

 Lying about the affairs and addiction gives rise to a more serious issue of trust in the relationship.
 Usually it is the man in the relationship who is ‘acting out’ and the woman who is the victim.
-Building of trust takes a long time, even when the offending partner is genuinely sorry for their behaviour.
+Building of trust takes time, even though the offending partner is genuinely sorry and has taken steps to stop the behaviour.

 When the man has begun the journey to address addiction, he can get frustrated with his partner for her ‘lack of progress’ in rebuilding trust.
 Building of trust takes time because wounds of betrayal heal slowly.
 Individual counselling and group work for addiction together with relationship counselling, for trust issues, can be helpful in dealing with the two issues (addiction and broken trust) separately.